aws-samples/shopfloor-connectivity/examples/in-process-pccc-s3/README.md

 A Placeholder ${SFC_DEPLOYMENT_DIR} is used in the configuration.
 SFC dynamically replaces these placeholders with the value of the environment variable from the placeholder.
-It in this example it should have the value of the pathname of the directory where scf-main, the used adapters and targets are deployed with the following directory structure.
+In this example it should have the value of the pathname of the directory where scf-main, the used adapters and targets are deployed with the following directory structure.
 (This structure can be changed by setting the pathnames in